 The Massachusetts Department of Public Health has worked hard in recent years to identify its overarching strategic priorities, allowing us to focus our efforts, identify policy opportunities and improve health outcomes for the populations we serve.

 These priorities were developed collaboratively in 2007 with input from hundreds of residents, stakeholders and community partners who attended regional meetings around the state.
-These goals reflect the issues that define public health in the 21st century.

 In its programs and policies, the Massachusetts Department of Public Health is committed to: